-The taking of surface water\ and groundwater, discharging to surface water\ and to land\, and the undertaking of activities that disturb the beds\ of rivers\ or lakes\, are largely regulatory activities.
-Part II: Regional Plan contains rules\ relating to the activities described in this chapter.
+The taking of surface water and groundwater, discharging to surface water and to land, and the undertaking of activities that disturb the beds of rivers or lakes, are largely regulatory activities.
+Part II: Regional Plan contains rules relating to the activities described in this chapter.

-The primary method for performing regional Council's statutory function and to implement this Plans objectives and policies is the use of rules to control:
+The primary method for performing Regional Council's statutory function and to implement this Plans objectives and policies is the use of rules to control:

-- (a) The taking of surface water and ground water - (b) Discharges to surface water and land - (c) Disturbances of beds of rivers and lakes
+- (a) the taking of surface water or ground water - (b) discharges to surface water or land - (c) disturbances of beds of rivers and lakes - (d) land use activity.

 Additional non regulatory methods are set out below.
+3

-Project Name Method 6-1 Large Water Abstractors Project Description The aim of this project method is to provide assistance to large water abstractors to identify options for improving the water_abstraction, distribution and use components of their operations.
-It is expected this project method will reduce the abstraction pressure on the groundwater and surface water resources, while providing abstractors with financial benefits and their business/customers with greater certainty of supply.
-The emphasis will be on working with large abstractors to identify and implement opportunities for increasing water use efficiency, reducing distribution network leakages, agreeing priority of use within distribution networks, and consideration of alternative water supply and storage options.
-Who Horizons The Regional Council, Terriorial Authorities District Councils, industry and large irrigators will work together to develop, fund and implement this programme.
-Links to Policy This project method links to implements Policyies 6-12, 6-13 and 6-14.
-Target All major abstractors in the Region have been contacted and assistance provided where requested by 2016.
+Project Name Method 6-1 5 Large Water Abstractors Project 5 Description The aim of this project method 5 is to provide assistance to large water abstractors to identify options for improving the water abstraction, distribution and use components of their operations.
+It is expected this project method 5 will reduce the abstraction pressure on the groundwater and surface water resources, while providing abstractors with financial benefits and their business/customers with greater certainty of supply.
+The emphasis will be on working with large abstractors to identify and implement opportunities for increasing water use efficiency, reducing distribution network leakages, agreeing priority of use within distribution networks, and consideration of alternative water

+Project Name Method 6-1 5 Large Water Abstractors supply and storage options.
+Who Horizons The Regional Council, Territorial Authorities District Councils 1 , industry and large irrigators will work together to develop, fund and implement this programme.
+Links to Policy This project method links to implements Policyies 6-12, 6-13 and 6-14.3 Target All major abstractors in the Region have been contacted and assistance provided where requested by 2016.

-Project Name Method 6-2 Sewage Treatment Plant Upgrades Project Description The aim of this project method is to work with assist Territorial Authorities^ to seek central Government funding for sewage treatment plant upgrades, given that the plants make they are a significant contributor of contribution to contaminants^ to waterways bodies^ during low flows.
-Horizons The Regional Council will work with Territorial Authorities^ to analyse their treatment and disposal options and to develop a package to present to Government with the aim of securing capital works funding to reduce the environmental impact of these discharges^.
-AnQongoing project.
-Horizons The Regional Council extended an invitation to all Territorial Authorities to actively engage with the Regional Council as part of this project method in 2006.
-Who Horizons-Regional Council, Territorial Authorities district councils, Ministry of Health and, local health agencies (e.g. MidCentral Health) and iwi authorities described.
-Links to Policy This method project links to implements Policyies 6-2, 6-8, 6-10 and 6-11.
-Targets Horizons The Regional Council to extend an invitation in 2008 to all Territorial Authorities to actively engage with the Regional Council on this matter, and central Government funding applications completed for upgrade of sewage treatment plants as required.
+Project Name-Method 6-2 5 Sewage Treatment Plant Upgrades Project 5 Description The aim of this project method 5 is to work with assist Territorial Authorities to seek central Government funding for sewage treatment plant upgrades, given that the plants make they are a significant contributor of contribution to 2 contaminants to waterways bodies 2 during low flows.
+Horizons The 2 Regional Council will work with Territorial Authorities to analyse their treatment and disposal options and to develop a package to present to Government with the aim of securing capital works funding to reduce the environmental impact of these discharges.
+An ongoing project.
+Horizons Regional Council extended an invitation to all Territorial Authorities to actively engage with the Regional Council as part of this project in 2006.
+2 Who Horizons-Regional Council, Territorial Authorities district councils 2 , Ministry of Health and, 2 local health agencies (e.g. MidCentral Health) and iwi authorities.
+54 Links to Policy This method project links to implements Policyies 6-2, 6-8, 6-10 and 6-11.
+Targets 2 Horizons Regional Council to extend an invitation in 2008 to all Territorial Authorities to actively engage with the Regional Council on this matter, and 2 Central Government funding applications completed for upgrade of sewage treatment plants as required.